 In July of 1968, Dean married the former Shirley Willink of Clymer, NY, now a retired public school music teacher, who currently serves at Redeemer Presbyterian Church (EPC) as church organist and provides leadership for the women’s ministries of the church.
-In addition, she serves as Membership Chair of the UPMC Hamot Aid Society, offers her services to schools and churches as a children’s music consultant, and writes for her blog: Musings in a Major Key.
+In addition, she serves as Vice Chair of the UPMC Hamot Aid Society, offers her services to schools and churches as a children’s music consultant, and writes for her blog: Musings in a Major Key.

 Most importantly to Dean, Shirley remains his most faithful and best friend.

 Career HighlightsFollowing graduation from college and until July of 1969, Dean worked for the Houghton College Press.

 From July, 1969 through 1998, Dean worked in various capacities for Factory Insurance Association (later known as Industrial Risk Insurers) including as a fire protection engineer, research engineer, and director of training.
 Dean began his career in the Buffalo, New York, Office of FIA and transferred to the Hartford, Connecticut, Home Office of FIA in 1973.